Metal Etching

 - Acid Etching

-- Finally, after the acid has achieved its desired etch, manufacturers strip both the reagent and the remaining maskant from the metal part to reveal the final design.
-The length of time they let a chemical react with a metal part depends on the desired depth of the grooves, and the strength of the acid.
+- Finally, after the acid reaches the required depth, manufacturers strip away both the reagent and the remaining maskant to reveal the finished part.
+The length of chemical exposure depends on the target groove depth, line width, and the strength of the etching chemistry.

 - Photochemical Machining